-Where a child/young person is identified as having SEND, schools and colleges should take action to remove barriers to learning and put effective special educational provision in place.
+When a child/young person is identified as having Special Educational Needs, schools and colleges should take action to remove barriers to learning and put effective special educational provision in place.

 In determining whether SEN Support is appropriate for a child/young person it will be necessary to clarify what they require that is additional to or different from that which is normally provided by the setting.